wizbii/react-redux/README.md

 Looking into an alternative to Angular 2.0, we had to see what it's like to build a large React+Redux application.
 This document gather all the resources we found to be useful to efficiently replace such a framework.

-Read the full introductory article on Medium: *Coming soon*.
+Read the full introductory article on Medium: [On the Lookout for Angular 1’s Future](https://medium.com/@Zh0uzi/bfb826a3b19b).

 ## Project Structure